viam-labs/viamcodelabs/site/viamguides/src/scuttle-base/scuttle-base.md

 - **Modify the design**: Check out the [additional models from SCUTTLE]( https://www.scuttlerobot.org/resources/models/) for adding sensors or changing the shape of your robot with a body cover, a lidar mount, or different sized wheels.
 - **Update the controls**: The SCUTTLE kit includes a wireless gamepad.
 Try adding that as an [input controller](https://docs.viam.com/components/input-controller/) to drive the base away from your computer.
-- **Make it autonoumous**: Add a pre-trained computer vision model to enable following a specific color or recognize objects while navigating around in a pattern.
+- **Make it autonomous**: Add a pre-trained computer vision model to enable following a specific color or recognize objects while navigating around in a pattern.

 Check out our [documentation](https://docs.viam.com/) for more inspiration.